 The Firm's guiding principle is to maximise the long-term economic value of clients' holdings, using a proprietary replacement value methodology that has been successfully applied and refined over decades and through various cycles.
-As long-term investors, the sustainability of investees' business models can influence valuation, and issues such as climate change, resource constraints, diversity, and gender equality create risks and opportunities in our investment universe.
+As stewards of clients' capital and as long-term investors, the sustainability of investees' business models can be important to investment considerations, as issues such as climate change, resource constraints, diversity, and gender equality create risks and opportunities in our investment universe.
 Incorporating Environmental, Social and Governance ('ESG') criteria into our bottom-up investment process enables us to make better risk-adjusted investment decisions.